Local-first API client + mock server

 ci.sh bash

-# CI: serve mocks, run tests, switch scenario
+# CI: serve local mocks, then run your app tests

 MOCK_PID=$!